Mathematical Analysis III D

 The use of calculating machines or any other calculation support instruments or consultation devices is prohibited at all times of evaluation.

 Students who are approved may, through compliance with all the provisions imposed by FCT-UNL, apply for an improvement in the classification.
 In that case, they may take the exam.
 The final classification will be the maximum between the marks obtained in the semester evaluation and in the examination.
-If the classification is greater than or equal to 16 an oral examination is required.

 Conditions for carrying out the written tests (tests and examination)